Armigerous/GreenThumb-app/docs/fonts.md

 # Font System

-The Green Thumb app uses a consistent font system with two primary font families:
+GreenThumb app uses a consistent font system with two primary font families:

 1. **Mali** - Used for titles, headings, and emphasis
 2. **Nunito** - Used for paragraphs, labels, and most text content